forestdb/forestdb.org/models/2025-problang-comparison-class.md

 Comparison to Price Estimate Model

  - In contrast to the price estimate model which uses factor, this model uses observe to condition on the utterance.
 Observe functions as factor when alpha is 1.
 This model contains uncertainty about comparison class and height while the price uncertainty model only has uncertainty about the price.
-There is also 2 thresholds in this model.
+There are also 2 thresholds in this model.
 One for short and one for tall while the price uncertainty model only has a threshold for expensive.

 ~~~~
 ///fold: